sailpoint-oss/golang-sdk/api_v3/docs/PasswordSyncGroupsAPI.md

-## CreatePasswordSyncGroup
+## Create Password Sync Group

 > PasswordSyncGroup CreatePasswordSyncGroup(ctx).PasswordSyncGroup(passwordSyncGroup).Execute()

-Create Password Sync Group
+This API creates a password sync group based on the specifications provided.
+A token with ORG_ADMIN authority is required to call this API.

 ### Example